How To Do HIIT Workouts [Infographic HIIT Blast]

 It’s best that all your HIIT sessions are full body workouts.
 The more muscles you recruit, the more calories you burn.

-You’ll also be toning your different muscle groups.
+You’ll also be strengthening your different muscle groups.
 This is one reason why strength training workouts with HIIT are much more effective than HIIT that are purely cardio workouts.

 If you’re doing sprints as a form of interval training, you’ll mostly be working your legs and to a small extent your arms.
-While your stamina will improve, your upper body strength will not increase significantly.
+While your stamina and fitness level will improve, your upper body strength will not increase significantly.

 With strength training, your entire body will be given a workout.
 The muscles in your upper body will get stronger and your lower body will too.
 There will be more balance.
 Your stamina will also improve because of the intensity.